 In response to West Nile virus (WNV) positive mosquito sample from Precinct 1 (8030 Barnes Ct) in the unincorporated portions of Tarrant County, weather permitting, Tarrant County Public Health will be ground spraying in these locations on Thursday evening, October 7, from 9 p.m. - 5 a.m. after all appropriate resident notifications have been completed.

 This season, 3,948 samples have been tested through NTRL.
 Three hundred sixty-eight samples from the Tarrant County region have tested positive for WNV including: Arlington (19), Bedford (4), Benbrook (3), Burleson* (52), Colleyville (14), Crowley (22), DFW Airport* (5), Euless (7), Fort Worth* (63), Grand Prairie* (35), Grapevine (14), Haltom City (2), Hurst (8), Keller (17), Kennedale (2), Lake Worth (3), Mansfield* (27), North Richland Hills (29), Pantego (3), Richland Hills (2), Southlake (14), Unincorporated (22), and Watauga (1).

-So far this season, 4,357 samples have been tested, with 1,617 of these WNV-positive samples from the Tarrant County region.
-Thirty-four of these positive results are from traps set over county boundary lines from municipalities located in Tarrant County.
+*Eighty-one of these positive results are from traps set over Tarrant County boundary from municipalities located in Tarrant County.